Fanconi syndrome in dogs: causes, symptoms and treatment

 Basenji – The primary affected breed for Fanconi syndrome in dogs

-The Basenji is at the center of the discussion about Fanconi syndrome because this breed has a significant genetic predisposition to the hereditary form of this kidney disease.
-It is estimated that around 10-30% of Basenjis are affected by this syndrome.
-This disease usually manifests itself between the ages of 4 and 8.
-Due to the high prevalence and severe course of the disease in this breed, a specific genetic test has even been developed to identify carriers of the defective gene, helping breeders to breed responsibly and minimize the spread of the disease.
+The Basenji is at the center of the discussion surrounding Fanconi syndrome, as this breed has a significant genetic predisposition for the hereditary form of this kidney disease.
+It is estimated that approximately 10<sup>301</sup>TP3T Basenjis are affected by this syndrome.
+The disease typically manifests between the ages of 4 and 8.
+Due to the high prevalence and severe course of the disease in this breed, a specific genetic test has been developed to identify carriers of the defective gene, helping breeders to breed responsibly and minimize the spread of the disease.

 Labrador Retriever – Copper Storage Disease